hpcugent/vsc_user_docs/mkdocs/docs/HPC/setting_up_python_virtual_environments.md

 This virtual environment can be used by jobs running on the `shinx` cluster.

 !!! warning
-    Activating a virtual environment (venv) created on a different cluster can cause issues.
+    Activating a virtual environment created on a different cluster can cause issues.
-    This happens because the binaries in the venv from cluster A might not work with the CPU architecture of cluster B.
+    This happens because the binaries in the virtual environments from cluster A might not work with the CPU architecture of cluster B.

-    For example, if we create a venv on the skitty cluster,
+    For example, if we create a virtual environment on the skitty cluster,

     ```bash
     $ module swap cluster/skitty